subygan/subygan.github.io/notes/ideas/ideas-micro.md

   - This is better than focusmate, because those who match would have a shared context
 - Update extension
 - Extension to convert any audio/video to text.
+- Using the same idea as the clock in email thing.
+But, it can be used to serve advertisements in news letters